FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition: Introduction

-Compared with existing scene text recognition methods~\cite{luo2019moran,li2019show,bartz2019kiss,zhan2019esir} without federated learning, the proposed framework has the following intriguing merits.
+Compared with existing scene text recognition methods~\cite{luo2019moran,li2019show,bartz2019kiss,zhan2019esir,yue2020robustscanner,bhunia2021joint} without federated learning, the proposed framework has the following intriguing merits.
 First, FedOCR can make use of more abundant image data from different local devices.
-Particularly, there are billions of end devices that collect tremendous image data containing text which benefits scene text recognition.
+Particularly, there are billions of end devices with tremendous text images benefiting scene text recognition.
 Therefore, our framework may have great potential in real-world applications of scene text reading.
 Second, by design, our framework has a superior trade-off between parameter transmission efficiency and performance.
 The proposed text recognizer has much fewer parameters than existing scene text recognition algorithms but encouragingly reaches a comparable performance.
 Last, it can encrypt and decrypt with the hashing technique, which provides higher-level privacy-preserving without an extra computational cost.

 In summary, the main contributions of this paper are three-fold. \begin{itemize} \item We reveal the problem of data privacy in scene text recognition, which is somehow overlooked by the existing methods. \item We propose the first federated scene text recognition framework called FedOCR for training a recognizer with decentralized datasets distributed on different local devices.